-The contents of template class library can be classified in to one of four areas.
+The contents of template class library can be classified in to one of five areas.

 A set of containers that have their capacity fixed at compile time.
 The APIs are designed to match those in the STL as

 closely as possible whilst also including extensions applicable to their fixed size nature.
 Some are equivalents of STL

 containers; others have no standard equivalent.
 Due to the underlying storage architecture the containers are extremely

 A set of templates that supply the basic framework for implementing popular design patterns.
 Template techniques are

 used to ensure that implementation mistakes are usually caught at compile time.

 A set of mathematical templates; both compile time constants and algorithms such as hash codes and CRCs.

 A catch-all for all other template classes.
 Some of these are reverse engineered from the C++ 11 standard; others being

 A set of templates that present the framework code for functionality such as state machines, message routers etc.